 The major destructive effect which needs to be well controlled within a single or multiple stage MOPA configuration comes from potential situation where the pumping laser diode are still on while the seeder has no emission.
 This immediately creates giant pulses which induces a permanent damage within the fiber laser.

-The central board of Aerodiode has ~50 special electronics functionality correlated with all the fiber laser components described above to make nearly any type of the fiber laser architectures described bellow:
+The central board of AeroDIODE has ~50 special electronics functionalities correlated with all the fiber laser components described above to make nearly any type of the fiber laser architectures described bellow:

 Fiber laser architectures:

 The various architectures shown below are intended to provide the reader with an overview of the typical constraints which dictate some typical fiber laser architectures.
 Of course, many variants do exist and good simulation software like RP-Fiber-Power is mandatory to determine the best architecture.

 Note that for clarity purposes, the isolators (at every stage) and monitoring photodiodes are not show in the figures below.

 CW fiber lasers